Longleat Safari and Adventure Park

 Longleat Safari and Adventure Park in Longleat, Wiltshire, England, was opened in 1966 as the world's first drive-through safari park outside Africa.
 It is in the grounds of Longleat House, the home of the 8th Marquess of Bath.
 In addition to the main house, attractions include a Safari Park and the Longleat Railway.

 The Safari Park features an East African Reserve, a Jungle Cruise, a Monkey Temple, a reserve for Giant otters and crocodiles, an Animal Adventure area and a place known as Koala Creek.
-Longleat Safari and Adventure Park has also featured in the media with three documentaries about the attraction.
+Longleat Safari and Adventure Park has also featured in the media with four documentaries about the attraction.

 History

 The park is in the grounds of Longleat House, a stately home which is open to the public and is the home of the 8th Marquess of Bath.
 Longleat Safari Park and the concept of safari parks were the brainchild of Jimmy Chipperfield (1912–1990), former co-director of Chipperfield's Circus.